mick001/Java-Text-Editor/README.md

 ## Examples
 The program is really simple to use, you can check [this article](https://firsttimeprogrammer.blogspot.com/2015/03/my-first-serious-java-project.html) explaining how to use the editor.

-Other articles are available at https://www.firsttimeprogrammer.blogspot.com
+Other articles are available at [The Beginner Programmer](https://firsttimeprogrammer.blogspot.com).

 ## License
 See the LICENSE file for license rights and limitations (GPL 3.0).